When Solo Travel Growth Is Not Solo: The Epiphanies

 Although... on the other hand, having a father like that probably ruined me for the age I'm alive in.

-Solo travel: Wind and Wave
+Solo travel: On the Wind and Wave

 Solo travel is different than other travel in that you are forced to change your mode outwards.
 You must reach out and depend on the hospitality of the host nation.
 You face uncertainties and risks mainly with only your own resources.
-In a separate article I touched a little on why this is generally less palatable to Asians.
+In a guest article I touched a little on why this is generally less palatable to Asians.

 So I knew that my solo travel this year was especially hard on my mother.
 Precisely because it is not the typical way that Asians travel - especially Asian females.